WestleyArgentum/destringers-field-guide/field-guide/chapters/medical-kit-and-tools.md

 	- Use two bags to separate clean and dirty socks.
 	- Use another bag to keep string, gunk, and the occasional necrotic tissue that you remove, for safe disposal later.
 - Large Paper Bag(s) / Foldable Animal Carrier:
 	- Be prepared to find pigeons who need more help than you can administer in the field.
-A paper bag or animal carrier can significantly reduce the stress in transporting them somewhere for help.
+A paper bag or animal carrier can serve as a great emergency transport.

 ### Optional, Helpful